-Standard Relevant Description Effective Date for 3M Impact and Other Matters ASU No. 2016-02, Leases • Introduces a lessee model that requires entities to recognize assets and liabilities for most leases, but recognize expenses on their income statements in a manner similar to current accounting.
+Standards Issued and Not Yet A Standards Issued and Not Yet Adopted Standard Relevant Description Effective Date for 3M Impact and Other Matters ASU No. 2016-02, Leases (as amended by ASU No. 2018-10) Introduces a lessee model that requires entities to recognize assets and liabilities for most leases, but recognize expenses on their income statements in a manner similar to current accounting.
 This ASU does not make fundamental changes to existing lessor accounting.
 January 1, 2019 Requires modified retrospective transition applied to earliest period presented.
 3M is currently assessing this ASU's impact.
+See the "Relevant New Standards Issued Subsequent to Most Recent Annual Report" below for further discussion on ASU No. 2018-10 issued in July 2018.
 ASU No. 2016-13, Measurement of Credit Losses on Financial Instruments Introduces an approach, based on expected losses, to estimate credit losses on certain types of financial instruments and modifies the impairment model for available-for-sale debt securities.
 Amends the current other-than-temporary impairment model for available-for-sale debt securities.
 For such securities with unrealized losses, entities will still consider if a portion of any impairment is related only to credit losses and therefore recognized as a reduction in income.
-January 1, 2020 Required to make a cumulative- effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is adopted.
+January 1, 2020 Required to make a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is adopted.
 3M is currently assessing this ASU's impact.
-ASU No. 2017-08, Premium Amortization on Purchased Callable Debt Securities • Shortens the amortization period to the earliest call date for the premium related to certain callable debt securities that have explicit, noncontingent call features and are callable at a fixed price and preset date.
+ASU No. 2017-08, Premium Amortization on Purchased Callable Debt Securities Shortens the amortization period to the earliest call date for the premium related to certain callable debt securities that have explicit, noncontingent call features and are callable at a fixed price and preset date.
 January 1, 2019 3M's marketable security portfolio includes limited instances of callable debt securities held at a premium.
 3M does not expect this ASU to have a material impact.

-Standards Issued and Not Yet Adopted (continued) Standard Relevant Description Effective Date for 3M Impact and Other Matters ASU No. 2017-11, (Part I) Accounting for Certain Financial Instruments with Down Round Features, (Part II) Replacement of the Indefinite Deferral for Mandatorily Redeemable Financial Instruments of Certain Nonpublic Entities and Certain Mandatorily Redeemable Noncontrolling Interests with a Scope Exception • Amends (1) the classification of financial instruments with down- round features as liabilities or equity by revising certain guidance relative to evaluating if they must be accounted for as derivative instruments and (2) the guidance on recognition and measurement of freestanding equity-classified instruments.
+Standards Issued and Not Yet Adopted (continued) Standard Relevant Description Effective Date for 3M Impact and Other Matters ASU No. 2017-11, (Part I) Accounting for Certain Financial Instruments with Down Round Features, (Part II) Replacement of the Indefinite Deferral for Mandatorily Redeemable Financial Instruments of Certain Nonpublic Entities and Certain Mandatorily Redeemable Noncontrolling Interests with a Scope Exception Amends (1) the classification of financial instruments with down-round features as liabilities or equity by revising certain guidance relative to evaluating if they must be accounted for as derivative instruments and (2) the guidance on recognition and measurement of freestanding equity-classified instruments.
 January 1, 2019 No financial instruments with down-round features have been issued.
 3M does not expect this ASU to have a material impact.
 ASU No. 2017-12, Targeted Improvements to Accounting for Hedging Activities Amends existing guidance to simplify application of hedge accounting in certain situations and allow companies to better align their hedge accounting with risk management activities.
 Simplifies related accounting by eliminating requirement to separately measure and report hedge ineffectiveness.
 Expands an entity's ability to hedge nonfinancial and financial risk components.
-January 1, 2019 Required to make a cumulative- effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is adopted.
+January 1, 2019 Required to make a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is adopted.
 3M is currently assessing this ASU's impact.